learn-academy-2021-echo/week-2-assessment-RARNE12/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Class Inheritance: Information that is pass down between a "parent-child" relationship within a code via inheritance to keep the code from being repetivie.
+1. Class Inheritance: Information that is pass down between a "parent-child" classes within a code via inheritance to keep the code from being repetivie.

 2. React: A declarative, efficient, and flexible JavaScript library for building user interfaces; maintained by Facebook.

-3. React state: State is a plain JavaScript object used by React to represent an information about the component's current situation.
+3. React state: State is a plain JavaScript object used by React to represent nformation about the component's current situation.
 It's managed in the component (just like any variable declared in a function).
 s:
 4. React lifecycle method: Special build-in methods in React.
 It is used to operate on compoinents throughout their duration in the Document Object Model (DOM)